CostiDranca/Perceptron-implementation-from-scratch-Python/README.md

 Files:
 1.ADALINE_LMS:

-ADALINE unite is formed only by the weights and bias, the ouput is y=x'w+b, where y is the output, x is the input, w is the weights and b is the bias, it doesn't have an activation function, but for better practice, the function purelin
+ADALINE unite is formed only by the weights and bias, the ouput is y=x'w+b, where y is the output, x is the input, w is the weights and b is the bias, it doesn't have an activation function, but for better practice, the function getOutput is used for the propagation of input through unit.
+From 100 flowers, 90 of them are used for training and the others 10 are used for testing.
+I trained the ADALINE unit for 3000 epochs using a learn rate = 0.0001, and reduced the error given by the SSE function to a mean of 0.5, and a rate of success of 0.8 in average.
+The learning rate and the number of epochs can be modified in order to get a better performance.